dfrye120/dfrye120/README.md

 - 👋 Hi, I’m @dfrye120
 - 👀 I’m interested in ...
 Work
 - 🌱 I’m currently learning ...
-Cybersecurity
+Cybersecurity and coding in python
 - 💞️ I’m looking to collaborate on ... whatever
 - 📫 How to reach me ...
 - 😄 Pronouns: ...